Alcatel-Lucent CEO says rebuffed Nokia's interest in mobile only deal

 "With the advent of 5G in the next decade, telecom vendors need to be present in all parts of the mobile business: the base station, backhaul and Internet routers," he explained.

-Alcatel would have been too small, specialised, and vulnerable if it had sold off the wireless business, which accounted for almost a third of sales last year.
+Alcatel would have been too small, specialized, and vulnerable if it had sold off the wireless business, which accounted for almost a third of sales last year.

 Combes also told Reuters in an interview that he would not serve as the vice-chairman of Nokia after the Alcatel-Lucent sale was completed.
 That seat has been set aside for a representative of the French group.